dakk/tezpool/README.md

 - host: the host of your node; if you run the pool in the same server of the node, leave "http://127.0.0.1:8732"
 - pkh: publickeyhash of the delegate
-- name: name of your pool (debug only)
+- name: name of your pool
 - percentage: % of tezos to distribute
 - payto: could be "contract" if you want to pay rewards to KT addresses, or "manager" if you want to pay reward to tz addresses
 - deleguees: a dictionary with "address": "alias"